top of page

 What Are the Different Types of Bridal Bouquets

-During our consultations with brides, we often find that they're unaware of the vastly different shapes, styles, and types of bridal bouquets available.
-And normally assume they have limited options.
-Thankfully, this isn’t the case, and a bridal bouquet can actually be styled to complement the look of the bride, while also offering a hint of what’s to come from the wedding decor.
+Brides often share with us how shocked they are at the vast array of different shapes, styles, and types of bridal bouquets available.
+Previously assuming they'd have limited options in flowers to hold.
+Thankfully, this isn’t the case, and a bridal bouquet can actually be styled to complement any big day look, while also offering a hint of what’s to come from the wedding decor.

-The different types of bridal bouquets now available range from the single stem, to the classic round design, through to very modern overflowing floral arrangements.
+The different types of bridal bouquets now available range from the single stem, to the classic round design, through to more modern overflowing floral arrangements.
 And bouquets are not resistant to trends, with many styles coming and going from one season to the next.
-The key to choosing the perfect bridal bouquet for you, is to ignore any passing fads, and choose a design that speaks to you, and works within the context of your look.
-That is why it is so important to speak to an expert wedding florist before making any big decision, as they’ll be able to guide you towards the most tried and trusted design, and one that will also suit your style.
+The key to choosing the perfect bridal bouquet, is to ignore any passing fads, and select a design that speaks to you.
+While also working within the context of your look.
+That is why it is so important to speak to an expert wedding florist before making any big floral decisions.
+As they’ll be able to guide you towards the most tried and trusted design, one that'll also suit your style.

 Below are a few of the different types of bridal bouquets that can be created for you, which one would you choose?